FilmHarbor/filmharbor-backend/readme.md

 A workflow file is included at `.github/workflows/ci.yml`.

-On every push or pull request to the `main` branch, the following steps are run automatically:
+On every push or pull request to the `main` and `develop` branches, the following steps are run automatically:

 - Install dependencies
 - Lint the code
 - Run all tests
 - Build the project
+- Run a SonarQube scan using the provided `sonar-project.properties` and the `SONAR_TOKEN` secret

 ## 👨‍💻 Author